 - Type of Heat Bulbs

 Heat lamps consist of a specific type of heat bulbs.
-These include incandescent bulbs that are responsible for emitting a bright white light and also, for heating the tank.
-Hence, they’re the most common bulb.
+These include incandescent bulbs that are responsible for emitting a bright white light and also, for heating the

 If you require only heat and no light, you can try out Ceramic Heat Emitters.
 However, if you do need a different type of lighting for nighttime because you want to observe your snake, you can turn on a blue light for 1 – 2 hours after the normal heat lamps are turned off.